nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/garlic_toast.md

 images:
 ---

-This recipe will produce something flavorful, buttery, garlicy and tomato-y within minutes.
+This recipe will produce something flavorful, buttery, garlicky and tomato-y within minutes.

 ## Ingredients (one toast):